 I know many people won’t go to such extremes as this.
 However, doing so for a little while makes us realize that our strong hand isn’t just dominant because we practice more with it.

 It’s also strong because we lead with that every day.
-We likely have a better overall co-ordination and muscle memory for that very reason!
-Therefore it’s no harm in starting with the basics
+We likely have better overall coordination and muscle memory for that very reason!
+Therefore it’s no harm in starting with the basics.